 According to Louise Chang, MD, tobacco smoking can age a person by 10 years and shorten one’s lifetime (Source: WebMD).
 The British Medical Journal (BMJ) said one tobacco cigarette takes away 11 minuets from a person’s life.

 Excuses Why Drug Users Don’t Get Treatment

-A three year (2008-2011) U.S. government study (chart above) found that drug users provided reasons why they don’t get treatment.
+A three year (2008-2011) U.S. government study (chart above) found that drug users provided their reasons why they did not get treatment.
 Almost half said they had no health insurance or could not afford health insurance.
 Somehow, they were able to afford drugs over 3 years however.

 Mexico Legalized Most Drugs in 2006 for “Personal Use”

 Drug proponents argue that legalization of drugs will somehow eliminate drug related crime.
 Even Secretary of State Hillary Clinton stated that she is “not convinced” that drug legalization would end violence (Source: Huffington Post PDF).
 One doesn’t have to look too far from the USA to see that legalization of drugs has not reduced crime.

 In 2006, the Mexican federal government legalized many drugs for “personal use” in small amounts.

 “Mexico’s Congress approved a bill Friday decriminalizing possession of small amounts of marijuana, ecstasy, cocaine and heroin for personal use…”

 — Source: Fox News, 04-28-2006